 Omaha Early Learning Center assists in resurgence of North Omaha Highlander/Pleasantview neighborhood

-Omaha, Nebraska — Stonehenge Capital today announced an investment in the Buffett Early Childhood Fund’s Omaha Early Learning Center at Kennedy, a Head Start-funded, early care and education center that will serve children from birth to age 5 in North Omaha, primarily in the Highlander/Pleasantview neighborhood.
+OMAHA, Neb. — Stonehenge Capital today announced an investment in the Buffett Early Childhood Fund’s Omaha Early Learning Center at Kennedy, a Head Start-funded, early care and education center that will serve children from birth to age five in North Omaha, primarily in the Highlander/Pleasantview neighborhood.
 The center, adjacent to the Omaha Public School’s historic Howard Kennedy Elementary School, is undergoing construction and is scheduled to serve low-income families in the community beginning in late 2019.

 The center is the latest project in a larger redevelopment plan for the struggling Highlander/Pleasantview neighborhood, the historical center of African-American culture in Omaha.
 It is collaborating with 75 North,which recently developed a nearby Purpose Built Community focused on high-quality, mixed-income housing, cradle-to-college education and community wellness.
 The center will offer early care and education opportunities and services to working families in the neighborhood and within the vicinity of the Kennedy Elementary School, giving preference to low-income families.